jpcre2/jpcre2/doxy/doxydoc.md

 * The behavior of shorthand `match()` and `replace()` function in the Regex class has changed.
 When they are called with no argument they will use previously set options, but when they are called with arguments, they will initiate a temporary match/replace object and will not use (or change) any previous options.
 This temporary object will not affect any class variables (i.e previously set option) and it won't be available after returning the result.

 > For complete changes see the changelog file

-The following are added:

-1. `jp::RegexMatch::setMatchStartOffsetVector()`: Vector to store the offsets where matches start in th subjects string.
-2. `jp::RegexMatch::setMatchEndOffsetVector()`: Vector to store the offsets where matches end in the subject string.
-3. `jp::Regex::resetCharacterTables()`: Reset the charater tables according to current locale.

-The following are removed:

-1. `getEndOffset()`: In favor of `jp::RegexMatch::setMatchEndOffsetVector()`.
-2. Thread unsafe function `setLocale()` and its' correspondings `getLocale()` and `getLocaleTypeId()` in favor of `jp::Regex::resetCharacterTables()`

 # Test suit {#test-suit}